Connect with us

 Silhouette of pedestrians on a walkway.
 (PHOTO: FILE)

-Kenya will spend Sh182.7 billion in five years to implement a non-motorised transport plan that involves construction of walkways and bicycle lanes on all public roads in the country to improve road safety while promoting green mobility.
+Kenya will spend Sh182 billion in five years to construct walkways and bicycle lanes on public roads countrywide to improve road safety and promote green mobility, according to proposals outlined in a new bill.

-Under the Kenya Roads (Amendment) Bill 2023, which is sponsored by Samburu West MP Naisula Lesuuda, the government will build lanes or tracks on both sides of the length of tarmac roads for exclusive use by non-motorised transport modes.
+The Kenya Roads (Amendment) Bill 2023, sponsored by Samburu West MP Naisula Lesuuda, suggests building lanes adjacent to all tarmac roads nationwide specifically for use by non-motorized transport.

 The Bill, which has already been approved by the Parliamentary Budget Office (PBO), seeks to amend the Kenya Roads Act, 2007.

-A letter from the PBO to the Budget and Appropriations Committee (BAC) said the cost of implementing the non-motorised transport plan has been spread over a period of five years with annual inflation at 5%.
+A letter from the PBO to the Budget and Appropriations Committee (BAC) said the cost of implementing the non-motorised transport plan has been spread over five years with annual inflation at 5%.

 Sh30.56 billion